etnt/edbg/README.md

      to your ~/.erlang file.
 ```

+A Hex package exist so to use as an Elixir Mix dependency,
+add this to your list of deps:

+   {:edbg, "~> 0.9.5"}

 NOTE: The coloring code makes use of 'maps', so in case of an
 older Erlang system where 'maps' isn't supported, you must compile
 the code as: